turalowski/profile-creation-wizard/README.md

 ### Profile Creation Wizard

 Main component is stored under `containers/profile-creation`.
-I believe after release of app router of Next.JS `container` folder is not relevant anymore, but as scoope of this task for React, I preffered to follow old fashion folder structure.
+I believe after release of app router of Next.JS `container` folder is not relevant anymore, but as scope of this task is only React, I preferred to store Wizard element under `/containers` folder.
 It includes following components:

 - Header
   - Heading